 BRB – Turin – Fille mal Gardee – Alastair Macaulay

-“above all, I praise the company’s young conductor Philip Ellis.
+“above all, I praise the company’s conductor Philip Ellis.
 Each time I hear him, I think he is the best thing to have happened to British ballet since the late Ashley Lawrence.
 He shapes the music of such minor composers as Auber, Hérold and Minkus with the brio, love and finesse it deserves; he lends sparkle to otherwise weak dancers; and to precise dancers he gives stimulus and power.
 Playing under him, the orchestra of Turin’s Teatro Reggio gave the score unusual elegance and wit.”

 BRB Stravinsky Triple Bill (Sym in 3 Movmts/Agon/Violin Concerto) – Luke Jennings